insidious-src/CPPUAL/README.md

 # C++ Unified Abstraction Library #

     Latest Supported Language Standard: C++20
-    Future Language Standards: C++23
+    Future Language Standard: C++23

 ## Framework Goals ##

 #### Why reinvent the wheel and replace parts of the standard library and Qt? ####
 - the whole idea is to implement everything as a host and compute devices for parallelism, deprecating OpenGL, DirectX, VA, VDPAU, OVD, XVideo, TrueAudio and OpenAL completely.
 - behaviour-based device processing and explicit events

-**So the real question is:** Why would you want to have all these libraries when OpenCL is pushing hard and you can program it pretty much like a regular CPU?
-It's just a matter of time until OpenCL evolves and turns into an all-in-one standard.
+**So the real question is:** Why would you want to have all these libraries **when OpenCL is pushing hard and you can program it pretty much like a regular CPU?
+**It's just a matter of time until OpenCL evolves and turns into an all-in-one standard.

-**March 6th 2015:** Well,... it evolved into Vulkan (GLNext), however OpenCL still remains as a new revision was released (2.1).
-Both are using a common IL - SPIR-V.
+**March 6th 2015:** Well,... it evolved into Vulkan (GLNext), **however OpenCL still remains as a new version was released (3.0).
+**Both are using a common IL - SPIR-V.

 ## Concept Goals ##